thayton/thayton.github.io/_drafts/scraping-by-example-json-data.md

 </table>

 From the above table we can see that the job title and url are retrieved using the `FORMTEXT13` key.
-The job's location (city and state) are retrieved using the `FORMTEXT12` and `FORMTEXT8` keys respectively.
+The job's location (city and state) is retrieved using the `FORMTEXT12` and `FORMTEXT8` keys.

-If we look back at the above screenshots, we can also see that the job search results are returned 50 records at a time.
-If want to get all of the jobs we'll need to be able to handle pagination.
+Notice also that there's at least ten pages of job results in the above screenshot.
+If want to get all of the jobs, then we'll need to be able to handle pagination.

 Let's take stock of our requirements.
 In order to scrape jobs from this site we are going to have to do the following: